PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -----Cel-----

 -Redrew the hold bottomcaps so they aren't jagged and better match the bodies.
+Update: They have been officially implemented in ITGmania and will show up next release.

 -Fixed the hold's slight gradient mismatches at the top loop point.